Hornchurch: Toponymy

+According to Mills, Hornchurch is first recorded in English in 1233 as Hornechurch and means 'church with horn-like gables'.
+It has been suggested that the Hornchurch Priory is the origin of the Hornchurch placename because the priory used a bulls-head seal on official documents during the 14th century.
+Both the seal and, since c.
+1600, the bull emblem on the wall of the parish church derive from the name rather than provide the origin.

 Origins

-In the Anglian Ice Age, 450,000 years ago, the ice sheet reached The Dell, just south of St Andrew's Church in Hornchurch, the furthest south any ice sheet reached in Britain.
+In the Anglian Ice Age, 450,000 years ago, the ice sheet reached The Dell, just south of St Andrew's Church, the furthest south any ice sheet reached in Britain.
 Hornchurch Cutting is a Site of Special Scientific Interest just north of St Andrews Park which exhibits the geology.
+Stone Age tools, Bronze Age and Iron Age artefacts have been discovered in Hornchurch, indicating a lengthy occupation in pre-history.
+Roman remains, sufficient to indicate a settlement have also been found in South Hornchurch.